 We discovered this new cluster as a by-product of our search for asteroid pairs.
-The two asteroids (279777) 1999 TT144 and 2014 QV272, which is the closest couple among \geq 2-opposition asteroids in this cluster, popped up as a significant apparent couple with $d{\text{mean}} = 9.3$ m/s and we found one more multiple-opposition asteroid (66583) Nicandra nearby, which is the primary of the cluster.
+The two asteroids (279777) 1999 TT144 and 2014 QV272, which is the closest couple among \geq 2-opposition asteroids in this cluster, popped up as a significant apparent couple with $d{\text{mean}} = 9.3 \text{ m/s}$ and we found one more multiple-opposition asteroid (66583) Nicandra nearby, which is the primary of the cluster.
 Moreover, we found two close one-opposition asteroids 2008 SO34 and 2012 TF228 that are probable members of the cluster too; the former is at a distance of 2 m/s only in the space of osculating orbital elements from (279777).
-With our backward orbital integrations (we used both methods described in the 3rd paragraph of this Section 2 above) we confirmed the membership of the three ≥ 2 -opposition asteroids, see Figs. 13 and 14.
+With our backward orbital integrations we confirmed the membership of the three \geq 2-opposition asteroids, see Fig. 13.
 An age of 870^{+170}{-30} kyr is estimated from the clone encounters between (66583) and (279777).
 The secondary 2014 QV272 shows a relatively weak convergence (small number of close and slow clone encounters with the primary in Fig. 13b), but this is probably because of a rather fast divergence of the limited number of clones used to sample the relatively large orbital uncertainty hyperellipsoid and range of the Yarkovsky drift of the small asteroid.
-We also checked that the two one-opposition asteroids converge with the primary in secular angles, indicating their membership to the cluster.
+The method of clone convergences in the secular angles gave a formal age estimate of 890^{+210}{-60} kyr (see Electronic Supplementary Information).
+Both methods confirm the reality and the membership of this cluster.